GraphQL – Ponder

 Total count

 The totalCount field returns the number of records present in the database that match the specified query.
 The value is the same regardless of the current pagination position and the limit argument.
-Only the where argument can change the value of totalCount.
+Only the where argument, or changes to the underlying dataset, can change the value of totalCount.

 Cursor values